Jonathan India Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 24th in MLB.
+- The Brewers pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Brewers' 4.11 team ERA ranks 14th across all MLB pitching staffs.
+- The Brewers' 4.10 team ERA ranks 14th across all league pitching staffs.

-- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he tossed seven innings, allowing two earned runs while giving up one hit.
+- In his last outing on Sunday against the Pittsburgh Pirates, the right-hander threw 6 2/3 innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.